 Here at Home Style Fascias and Cladding we specialise in the removal of Finlock guttering, replacing it with high quality uPVC guttering.
 Concrete gutter removal is far from an easy task and needs a great deal of skill and knowledge in the roofline industry to make sure no structural damage is caused to your roof.
-With highly trained and skilled craftsmen at Home Style, with many years experience rest assured you are in safe hands with us.
+With highly trained and skilled craftsmen at Home Style, and many years experience, rest assured, you are in safe hands with us.

 Removing your concrete gutters and replacing with the modern uPVC immediately gives a visual uplift along with the potential devastating problems Finlock gutters can bring it can also add a substantial amount to a properties value.